encode/django-rest-framework/docs/api-guide/settings.md

 A list of format strings that should be used by default for parsing inputs to `DateField` serializer fields.

-May be a list including the string `'iso-8601'` or python [strftime format][strftime] strings.
+May be a list including the string `'iso-8601'` or Python [strftime format][strftime] strings.

 Default: `['iso-8601']`

 #### TIME_FORMAT

 A format string that should be used by default for rendering the output of `TimeField` serializer fields.
-If `None`, then `TimeField` serializer fields will return python `time` objects, and the time encoding will be determined by the renderer.
+If `None`, then `TimeField` serializer fields will return Python `time` objects, and the time encoding will be determined by the renderer.

-May be any of `None`, `'iso-8601'` or a python [strftime format][strftime] string.
+May be any of `None`, `'iso-8601'` or a Python [strftime format][strftime] string.

 Default: `None`